-For those of you that don’t know the story there was once was a time when that iconic logo that shines from the top of Apple notebooks was positioned upside down.
+For those of you that don’t know the story, there was once was a time when that iconic logo that shines from the top of Apple notebooks was positioned upside down.

 This was no mistake.
-In fact the Apple Design Group had discussed the issue of the Apple logo on the lid extensively.
+In fact, the Apple Design Group had discussed the issue of the Apple logo on the lid extensively.

-They realised the logo on the laptop is a visual clue that guides users to open the screen correctly.
+They realized the logo on the laptop is a visual clue that guides users to open the screen correctly.
 You will naturally orientate the logo so you see it the right way round before trying to open the lid.
 However the logo is upside down when the screen is open – so everyone else sees the logo the wrong way round.